Skip to content

 A program consists of one or more translation units stored in files written in the Unicode character set, stored as a sequence of bytes using the UTF-8 encoding.
 Except for comments and the contents of character and string literals, all input elements are formed only from the ASCII subset (U+0000 to U+007F) of Unicode.

-A raw byte stream is translated into a sequence of tokens which white space and non-doc comments are discarded.
+A raw byte stream is translated into a sequence of tokens which white space and comments are discarded.
 Doc comments may optionally be discarded as well.
 The resulting input elements form the tokens that are the terminal symbols of the syntactic grammar.

-A raw byte stream is translated into a sequence of tokens which white space and non-doc comments are discarded.
+A raw byte stream is translated into a sequence of tokens which white space and comments are discarded.
 Doc comments may optionally be discarded as well.
 The resulting input elements form the tokens that are the terminal symbols of the syntactic grammar.

 The longest possible translation is used at each step, even if the result does not ultimately make a correct program while another lexical translation would.